Eyezuhk/eyezuhk.github.io/_pages/about.md

 With a background in Telecommunications Engineering and a passion for personal and interpersonal development, I am committed to advancing my career in cybersecurity.

 I have honed my problem-solving and communication skills, believing that knowledge sharing is essential for achieving common goals.
-My experience in Security Operations (SOC), particularly with SIEM, has fueled my interest in Threat Hunting, where I actively seek hidden threats.
+My experience in Security Operations (SOC), particularly with <code class="language-plaintext highlighter-rouge">SIEM</code>, has fueled my interest in <code class="language-plaintext highlighter-rouge">Threat Hunting</code>, where I actively seek hidden threats.
 Working with large national and international companies has enriched my expertise and equipped me to multitask effectively, balancing responsibilities while maintaining quality and efficiency.

-I am currently focused on expanding my skills in Digital Forensics and Incident Response (DFIR) and Malware Analysis.
+I am currently focused on expanding my skills in <code class="language-plaintext highlighter-rouge">Digital Forensics and Incident Response (DFIR)</code> and <code class="language-plaintext highlighter-rouge">Malware Analysis</code>.

 I am dedicated to contributing to a safer digital environment, protecting organizations and individuals from cyber threats, and I am eager to grow in this dynamic field.